 top of page

 In this, we realized that getting a safe shelter that can temporarily host those evicted from their rentals regardless of his/her/their sexual orientation would play a big role in changing our peoples’ lives.
 At present, we have 11 residents at the MAREPA Safe Shelter: four gay men, one bisexual, two transgender people, two lesbians, one gender non-conforming, and one child, all of whom are refugees.
-Since the house started in 2019 September, we have hosted more than 40 refugees within the LGBTIQ+ community.
+Since the house started in 2019 September, we have hosted more than 40 refugees within the LGBTQI+ community.

 Many residents find MAREPA through referrals from the United Nations High Commissioner for Refugees/Refugee Affairs Secretariat (UNHCR/RAS), so most residents are registered refugees under UNHCR/RAS with valid UNHCR/RAS documents.
-However, we welcome any national (Kenyan) LGBTIQ+ member who is found disowned, discriminated against, or looking for a temporary safe space due to attacks or threats.
+However, we welcome any national (Kenyan) LGBTQI+ member who is found disowned, discriminated against, or looking for a temporary safe space due to attacks or threats.
 We also prioritize those living with HIV.

-We are currently applying for grant funding to expand our services beyond residents of the Safe Shelter so that we can provide special care and support to LGBTIQ+ Refugees living with HIV such as nutritional support, counseling services, linking to health facilities for medication, continuing health education and much more.
+We are currently applying for grant funding to expand our services beyond residents of the Safe Shelter so that we can provide special care and support to LGBTQI+ Refugees living with HIV such as nutritional support, counseling services, linking to health facilities for medication, continuing health education and much more.

 We also look forward to advocating for our community's rights against violence that comes from different directions and communities.
 We plan to provide legal support to those who are violated either by law enforcers, partners, rowdies, clients, health workers, and organization staff by linking them to legal teams from different organizations for legal service consultation.